bird392/New-Project-101/README.md

 # New-Project-101
 His mercies are new today.
-This is where gratefulness is where blessings flow.
+Gratefulness is where blessing's flow.